 Eddie Guerrero.
 Hands down, no questions asked.
 In my opinion, he was the best performer to ever step inside a squared circle.
 He got better as he got older, 100%.
 I think he would have continued to get better as he got older as well.
 His ability to create emotions in the fans during his matches was incredible.

 As 2017 draws to a close, what aspirations does Flip Gordon has for 2018 and beyond?

-If fans wanted to connect with you how could they do so and where can they expect to see you in the new year?
+If fans wanted to connect with Flip Gordon how could they do so?
+Where can they expect to see you in the new year?

 They can follow me on Instagram and Twitter, both @theflipgordon.
 Next year I am very excited as I have some big things coming up.
-I am already booked up for a couple of international things.
+I am booked for a couple of international things.
 I don’t want to give away too much just yet, especially since its still 2017.
-But if you give me a follow on Twitter and Instagram you’ll find out what is coming up next year, for me
+But if you give me a follow on Twitter and Instagram you’ll find out what is coming up next year.